tmroyal/tmroyal.github.io/index.markdown

 I have done a lot of loosely related stuff.
 See previous iterations of this site on the [Wayback Machine](https://web.archive.org/web/20130901000000*/tmroyal.com) for an idea of how I've spent my life.
 Here is a description of how I spend it currently.

+(Note: at the time of writing this, it seems that the Wayback Machine is down.
+They've had some [security issues](https://www.npr.org/2024/10/20/nx-s1-5159000/internet-archive-hack-leak-wayback-machine) lately.)

 ## Developer

-I am currently working as a backend developer at [Feathr](https://www.feathr.co).
+I am currently working as a backend engineer at [Feathr](https://www.feathr.co).
 Much of my work involves API integrations with Blackbaud, iMIS, AWS/Pinpoint and other services in support of a marketing platform for non-profits.
 We work with Flask, MongoDB/mongoengine and ElasticSearch and some in house tools for job processing.

 ## Pianist